-By the beach is the charming village of Vik, where you can stop for refreshment and, if you selected so when booking, head on an ice caving tour on Myrdalsjokull.
+By the beach is the charming village of Vik, where you can stop for refreshment, and, if you select so when booking, head on an ice-caving tour on Myrdalsjokull.
 A super jeep will take you to the summit of the spectacular ice cap, where you will enter its beautiful and fascinating depths.

-Once you are ready, you’ll continue along the South Coast through some stunning lava fields; there is a sightseeing stop where you can stop here to explore.
-You’ll then come to the magnificent Fjadrargljufur canyon; a hundred metres wide and two kilometres long, this verdant valley has lovely hiking trails and scenic, low river flowing through it.
+Once you are ready, you'll continue along the South Coast through some stunning lava fields.
+There is a sightseeing stop where you can stop here to explore.
+You'll then come to the magnificent Fjadrargljufur canyon.
+Three hundred and twenty-eight feet (100 m) wide and 1.2 miles (2 km) long, this verdant valley has lovely hiking trails and a scenic, low river flowing through it.

 Finally, you will reach the historic settlement of Kirkjubaejarklauster, where you will retire for the night.

 This is best experienced at your first destination for today, the Skaftafell Nature Reserve.
-The hiking trails here are truly wonderful, taking you through diverse landscapes of lava fields and forests, and to some spectacular attractions.
-Most notable are Svartifoss waterfall, which steams down a cliff of hexagonal black columns, and the Svinafellsjokull glacier tongue.
+The hiking trails here are truly wonderful, taking you through diverse landscapes of lava fields and forests and to some spectacular attractions.
+Most notable is the Svartifoss waterfall, which steams down a cliff of hexagonal black columns, and the Svinafellsjokull glacier tongue.

-It is possible to organise another glacier hiking tour on this magnificent outlet, which is renowned for its incredible formations and vivid colours.
-This is a particularly great option if you went ice caving yesterday, though still enticing for those who hiked Solheimajokull due to their dramatic differences.
+It is possible to organize another glacier hiking tour on this magnificent outlet renowned for its incredible formations and vivid colors.
+This would be a particularly great option if you went ice caving yesterday, though still enticing for those who hiked Solheimajokull due to their dramatic differences.

 Once you have enjoyed the magnificent Skaftafell Nature Reserve, you'll head to Jokulsarlon Glacier Lagoon.
 One of the country's most famed and beloved sites, this lake separates one of the tongues of Vatnajokull from the ocean.
 As the outlet breaks apart, the lagoon fills with countless, colossal icebergs that, over months, cruise their way to the sea.

-Both of these sites are magical to walk along and admire from land, but those who want to get so close to the icebergs that they can touch them can organise one of two boat tours into Jokulsarlon.
-An amphibian boat tour will keep you largely out of the splash-zone, though a zodiac tour will provide a more personal and up-close experience.
+Both of these sites are magical to walk along and admire from land, but those who want to get so close to the icebergs that they can touch them can organize one of two boat tours into Jokulsarlon.
+An amphibian boat tour will keep you largely out of the splash zone, though a zodiac tour will provide a more personal and up-close experience.

-Guests who are seeking hidden gems today will find plenty in the area, but none more spectacular than the Fjallsarlon glacier lagoon.
-Though slightly smaller than Jokulsarlon, far fewer visitors to Iceland make the effort to reach it, allowing you to enjoy the views over the icebergs, and take photographs, without any crowds blocking you.
+Today, guests seeking hidden gems will find plenty in the area, but none more spectacular than the Fjallsarlon glacier lagoon.
+Though slightly smaller than Jokulsarlon, far fewer visitors to Iceland make an effort to reach it, allowing you to enjoy the views over the icebergs, and take photographs without any crowds blocking you.